Find YOUR Local Service Center

 When a mosquito bites you, she releases her saliva into the wound.
 Mosquito saliva contains an anticoagulant which helps the blood to flow easily while also ensuring the host is unaware of the activity, allowing the mosquito to feed without being disturbed.

-There is no limit to the number of times a mosquito can bite.
+There is no limit to the number of mosquito bites one of the insects can inflict.
 A female mosquito will continue to bite and feed on blood until she is full.
 After they have consumed enough blood, the mosquito will rest for a couple of days (usually between 2-3) before laying her eggs.
 Once this is complete she is ready to bite again.

-Unlike bees, who will die after they have stung you, mosquitoes don’t have to face their mortality after biting you.
+Unlike bees, who will die after they have stung you, mosquitoes bites don’t kill the insects after they finish biting.

 Like most insect bites, mosquito bites come in the form of swollen, red bumps.
 However, this can vary as different people react to mosquito bites in different ways.